juniorsundarCasual/TGT/vault/volume-4.chapter-271.md

 "I-I don't know what to say..."
 Yohn continued.
 He was unable to stop his teeth from showing as a smile split his face from ear to ear.
 "Frankly, when you promised that you would seek justice for everything my friends and I suffered at the hands of those... monsters, I was doubtful that you would be able to achieve it.
 And for that, this lowly one is filled with guilt."

-At this moment, Kevan stepped forward and took over, "We were forced to leave our homes at the whims of mages drowning in the madness brought on by power.
-At every step of the way, we were forced to face disadvantages with our lives on the line, because of mages.
-So our scepticism was warranted when another Mage just pulled out an offer too good to be true out of nowhere.
+At this moment, Kevan stepped forward and took over, "We were forced to leave our homes because of mages drunk in their power.
+At every step of the way, we were forced to face roadblocks after roadblock with our lives on the line, because of mages.
+So our doubts were justified when another Mage just pulled out an offer too good to be true out of nowhere.
 But Sect Leader Larks...
-You proved yourself to be different.
+You proved that you were different.
 You were the first person since we left our homes to properly care for us- to treat us like people."

 The two boys tried to suppress their sobs, but a harmony of whines and sniffles still made it into Guy's erected sense of hearing.
 Guy turned towards the source of the sound, and the boy's followed his gaze.